 No University employee may, as part of his or her job, be asked to perform tasks in any way related to prohibited political purposes.

 a.
 In General

-As noted above, the federal, state, and local laws which limit the partisan political activities that can take place in University facilities and with University support in no way inhibit the expression of personal political views by any individual in the University community.
-Nor do they forbid faculty, students, or staff from joining with others in support of candidates for office or in furtherance of political causes, including political activities that are permitted in this Guide.
+As noted above, the federal, state, and local laws which limit the political activities that can take place in University facilities and with University support in no way inhibit the expression of personal political views by any individual in the University community.
+Nor do they forbid faculty, students, or staff from joining others in support of candidates for office or in furtherance of political causes, including political activities that are permitted in this Guide.
 There is no restriction on discussion of political issues or teaching of political techniques.
 Academic endeavors which address public policy issues are in no way prohibited or constrained.
 See, e.g., the Office of Special Events and Protocol Political Activities Policy and the Office of Student Engagement Political Activities Policy.

-Because the University encourages freedom of expression, there is an array of political activities which do not reasonably imply University involvement or identification may be undertaken so long as regular University procedures are followed for use of facilities.
+Because the University encourages freedom of expression, there is an array of political activities which do not reasonably imply University involvement or identification that may be undertaken so long as University procedures are followed for use of facilities.
 Examples of permissible activities are:

-To reiterate, because tax and political compliance laws impose restrictions, and even prohibitions, on certain political activities and on the use of buildings and equipment at a non-profit institution such as the University, any such activities must be in compliance with these legal requirements.
+To reiterate, because tax and political compliance laws impose restrictions, or prohibitions, on certain political activities and on the use of buildings and equipment at a non-profit institution such as the University, any such activities must be in compliance with these legal requirements.
 Similarly, any activities must comply with local, county, state and federal and University guidelines regarding health and safety requirements, such as with regard to COVID-19.

 Individuals taking political positions for themselves or groups with which they are associated, but not as representatives of the University, should clearly state, by words (such as an express disclaimer) and actions, that their positions are not those of the University and are not being taken in an official capacity on behalf of the University.

 b.
 Limited University Political Activities